scabrujas/DSND/README.md

 ## Project Motivation

-Build an application to classify and show insights on, disaster message data provided by Figure Eight,using NLP and data engineering to create and train a machine learning model.
+Build an application to classify and show insights on disaster message data provided by Figure Eight,using NLP and data engineering to create and train a machine learning model.

 ## Structure :
         .